 Let’s get started.

-Heroin is a powerful opioid drug that binds to the receptors of your brain.
+Heroin is a powerful highly addictive drug that binds to the receptors of your brain.
 A dose can create intense feelings of euphoria and pleasure.
 Heroin can also lead to serious effects including respiratory depression, coma, and even death.

 This is the case with most opioid drugs when taken in large doses.
 Heroin addiction has withdrawal symptoms that are serious.
 These include but are not limited to vomiting, sweating, nausea, sweating, anxiety, and depression.